History of Delta Air Lines in Timeline

 In 1934, Delta Air Corporation secured an airmail contract and began doing business as Delta Air Lines over Mail Route 24, stretching from Fort Worth, Texas, to Charleston, South Carolina.

-1941: Delta moved its headquarters to Atlanta
+1941: Relocated its corporate offices to Greater Atlanta

 1941: Headquarters moved to Atlanta